-The flyer has information about what to do if you find a dog in a car on a hot day, including advice for if you think you need to break into the car to get the dog out, as Battersea point out this could be a criminal act, so it has tips for how to approach such an action.
+There is information on the RSPCA's website, with information about what to do if you find a dog in a car on a hot day, including advice for if you think you need to break into the car to get the dog out - this could be a criminal act, so there are tips for how to approach such an action.

-The British Veterinary Association research shows that 48% of vets questioned treated animals for conditions relating to hot weather in the summer of 2014.
-The majority of these animals were dogs.
-The police and RSPCA still receive thousands of calls about dogs trapped inside cars on a hot day.
+Despite all the information available, the police and RSPCA still receive thousands of calls about dogs trapped inside cars on a hot day.
 Conservatories and caravans or motor homes can equally be death traps.

 Under the Animal Welfare Act, all owners have a duty of care towards their animals.
 This includes preventing suffering, and not exposing them to extremes of temperature.
 If a dog is left on a warm day and suffers, the owners could be prosecuted.

 When it’s just 22 degrees outside, a car can reach a staggering 47 degrees in an hour.
 Dogs are different to people - dogs can't cool down in the same way we can.
 Leaving a window open or parking in the shade won't help.
 Cloud cover can quickly disappear.
 Temperatures in air conditioned cars can reach the same temperature as outside within minutes of the air-con being turned off.

 Animal Friends insurers have this video you can watch to see how leaving a car affects a dog.
 This is a 15 minute video, and Animal Friends say if you don't have time to watch it all, please watch the last five minutes to see what the impact is on animals left in hot cars.

 Excessive panting and profuse salivation are the most obvious signs but also: